 - Zoom group classes with a teacher, 3 days a week, 2 hours each day.
-This program will require students to do additional work outside of class time and to have regular attendance.
+This program requires students to do additional work outside of class time and to have regular attendance.
 Additional one-on-one tutoring is available to all students on site at the downtown library.

-The General Education Diploma is one of three possible pathways towards Secondary School Completion in the state of Connecticut.
+NOTE: The General Education Diploma (GED) is one of three options towards attaining a high school diploma in Connecticut.

-To find out more information about the 3 possible pathways, please see below.
+To find out more information about the 3 options, please see below.

 Adult High School Credit Diploma

 Adult High School Credit Diploma (AHSCD): Credits toward a local diploma are obtained through a prescribed plan that requires a minimum of 20 credits in academic and elective areas.
 Credits for work or military experience, independent study projects and online courses are additional ways to obtain credit.

 National External Diploma Program (NEDP): This program is designed for adults who have gained skills through life experiences and demonstrated competence in a particular job, talent or academic area.
 The NEDP is an online portfolio assessment program that offers no classroom instruction.
 An adult who successfully completes the portfolio assessment, as required, is awarded a high school diploma.